 The TASA rainout number for coaches and players is (918) 748-3625.

 The fields will be cleaned of debris, clean restrooms, fields prepared, watered, and chalked before the first game of the set.
 Problems should be reported immediately to the park attendant on duty.

 Problems, complaints, or umpire not present should be reported and an umpire complaint form turned into the TASA office, or mailed as per instructions on the form.
 Umpire complaint/comment forms are kept in the TASA Office.

 - No steel cleats will be allowed in the leagues.
 All shoes must be enclosed per USSSA rules.

 - All bats must be USSSA approved or can be removed from the game.
 A list of approved bats can be found at www.usssa.com.

-- Players must be 16 years old to play in TASA leagues and have a waiver signed by parent/guardian and turned into TASA office.
+- Players must be 18 years old to play in TASA leagues.

 - Women may not play in men's leagues.
 Men may not play in women's leagues.